 GoPro recently released a list of GoPro starter tips, so I’m using that as my base here (with additional insight from my decade+ of experience in television news and video production).

 Basic GoPro Settings

-This is either the first question you were going to ask, or it’s something you weren’t even aware of.
+This is either the first question you were going to ask or it’s something you weren’t even aware of.
 Either way, there are basic settings you want to use on your GoPro.

 GoPro suggests putting your settings at 1080p at a frame rate of 60 frames per second (FPS).
 With that said, we actually suggest shooting at 4K (if you have the storage space), 1080p, or anything in between (nothing lower than 1080p, though) at 24 frames per second.
 We urge 24 frames per second as your basic setting, because that’s what most online videos are shot in.
-We only suggest using 60 frames per second if you plan on using slow motion.
+We only suggest using 60 frames per second or higher if you plan on using slow motion.
 You can easily switch back and forth between frame rates during a video shoot.

 Capture Your Surroundings